united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 return msg;
 ```

 Finalize with **Done**.

-Then, connect a JSON node to the function node to parse
-the object into a string.
+Then, connect a JSON node to the function node to parse the object into a string.

 ### Send Formatted Data Back to Kafka

 Now, we'll route the transformed data back to the Kafka broker, in a different
 topic.

-Add a kafka-producer node, connecting it to the function node.
+Add a kafka-producer node, connecting it to the JSON node.
 Use the same
 Kafka client as earlier, and the same topic for output:

 ```text